MicrosoftDocs/nav-content/dynamics-nav-app/ui-how-add-fields-word-report-layout.md

 ---
-    title: How to Add Fields to a Word Report Layout | Microsoft Docs
+    title: How to Add Fields to a Word Report Layout
     description: Describes how to add fields of a report dataset to an existing Word report layout for a report.